Physical fitness is not only one of the most important keys to a healthy body, it is the basis of dynamic and creative intellectual activity.

 Subjects in the Health and Physical Education Faculty

-Years 7 to 9 students participate in three lessons of HPE per week – two practical and one theory.
+Years 7 and 8 students participate in three lessons of HPE per week – two practical and one theory.
 They experience a variety of physical contexts to develop a very wide range of practical skills.

 These units include: